DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Tutorial-1/tutorial-1.md

 # Pong in Unity - Tutorial 1: Building a prototype

+This is the first of a four part series of tutorials for building your own version of the classic arcade game Pong in Unity.
+The examples use the JetBrains Rider IDE for editing Unity's C# scripts, but you can use any editor that you prefer.
+The tutorials build on each other, so it makes sense for everyone to start at the beginning.

+* Tutorial 1: build a prototype that lets you test and tune the core mechanic of the game.
+* [Tutorial 2][tutorial2]: turn the tutorial into a playable game with scoring and a restart button.
+* [Tutorial 3][tutorial3]:
+* [Tutorial 4][tutorial4]:

+[tutorial2]: #
+[tutorial3]: #
+[tutorial4]: #

+Inspriration comes from a number of Pong in Unity tutorials, including:

 ## 1: Create A New Project In Unity
 1. Launch Unity, you will see the launch dialog:
 ![Unity launch dialog, showing Learn tab](assets/001.png)